 5 The Princess and the Frog / The Swan Princess

-In 1994, little known studio Crest Animation release The Swan Princess, a fairy tale musical based on Swan Lake.
+In 1994, the little-known studio Crest Animation released The Swan Princess, a fairy tale musical based on Swan Lake.
 It ticks almost every box of a Disney classic: a beautiful princess, a handsome prince, catchy musical numbers, obnoxious talking animals, and an evil sorcerer.
 They even released a bunch of Swan Princess merchandise.

 The Swan Princess is based on no discernible movie.
 The small studio ripped off the Disney formula and hoped harassed parents would pick up the VHS, mistaking it for a Disney Princess movie.

 Perhaps this is why, years later, Disney got its revenge with The Princess and the Frog.
 Angry fans of the smaller budget movie complained that the way Naveen (in frog form) looks and behaves similarly to Jean-Bob, Odette’s French frog friend, and the sphere of water when Facilier's spell is broken looks just like Odette’s transformation.

 4 Atlantis: The Lost Empire / Nadia: The Secret of Blue Water

 Hayao Miyazaki, co-founder of Studio Ghibli, has given audiences such timeless masterpieces as Spirited Away, My Neighbour Totoro and Howl’s Moving Castle.

 Miyazaki also was the brain behind Nadia: The Secret of Blue Water, a Japanese steampunk series, originally aired from 1990 to 1991.
 Nadia ran for 39 episodes, and was later broadcast in the United States.